zitadel/zitadel/README.md

 ### Useful commands

+- `pnpm generate` - Build proto stubs for server and client package
 - `pnpm build` - Build all packages and the login app
 - `pnpm dev` - Develop all packages and the login app
 - `pnpm lint` - Lint all packages